NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

   - There are two aspects of SMD sizing you must address in this footprint.
 The first is the size of the metal SMD.
 The second is the hole in the solder mask, called the “stop mask” because it stops the solder mask.
 Normally, SMDs come with appropriate ‘stop’ by default.
 You’ll need to remove the default stop and add yours by hand.
   - Create the SMDs according to the guidance in the datasheet.
   - Use the info tool to edit each SMD, and uncheck ‘stop’.
-  - Draw in the stop by hand in layer `tStop` with the rectangle tool.
+  - Draw in the stop by hand in layer `tStop/SolderMaskTop` with the rectangle tool.
 The geometry of these rectangles should correspond to the “recommended minimum pads” in the datasheet.
-  - You will need to draw in rectangle on `tCream` as well (and disable the "Cream" check box in properties dialog).
-Your `tCream` can (and should) be identical to your `tStop`. `tCream` specifies where solder paste will be applied during assembly.
+  - You will need to draw in rectangle on `tCream/StencilTop` as well (and disable the "Cream" check box in properties dialog).
+Your `tCream/StencilTop` can (and should) be identical to your `tStop/SolderMaskTop`. `tCream/StencilTop` specifies where solder paste will be applied during assembly.

 #### IMU